-DON'T pay your mortgage payments to someone other than your lender, even if he/she promises to pass the payment on to the lender.
+DON'T pay your mortgage payments to someone other than your lender/loan servicer, even if that person promise to pass the payment on to the lender/loan servicer.

-The Michigan Credit Services Protection Act protects consumers by requiring most businesses that offer to prevent foreclosures or modify mortgage loans to complete the services before collecting a service charge from the consumer.
+The Michigan Credit Services Protection Act protects consumers by requiring most businesses that offer to prevent foreclosures or modify mortgage loans to complete the services before collecting money from the consumer.
 In other words, a credit services organization may not charge a fee in advance.

 Under Michigan's Credit Services Protection Act, it is illegal for most companies and individuals to charge or receive a fee before completing any of the following services:

-Taking steps to improve, or offering advice or assistance for improving, a consumer's credit records, history, or rating;
+Taking steps to improve, o offering advice or assistance for improving, a consumer's credit records, history, or rating.

 Obtaining credit or a loan, or offering advice or assistance in obtaining credit or a loan, on behalf of a consumer.

-Any individual or business entity that provides or offers foreclosure prevention services (or any of the other credit-related services listed above) any is a "credit services organization" covered by the Act, unless one of the following exceptions applies:
+Any individual or business that provides or offers foreclosure prevention services (or any of the other credit-related services listed above) is a "credit services organization" covered by the Act, but there are exceptions for the following:

 501(c)(3) tax-exempt, charitable organizations.

-Execute a written contract with the consumer that identifies all services provided;
+execute a written contract with the consumer that identifies all services to be provided,

-Complete the promised services within 90 days after the contract is signed;
+complete the promised services within 90 days after the contract is signed, and

-Their actual damages (but not less than the fee they paid);
+actual damages (but not less than the fee they paid),

-Their legal expenses, including attorney fees and court costs; and
+legal expenses, including attorney fees and court costs, and

-The full text of the Michigan Credit Services Protection Act is available from the Michigan Legislature's website at:
+The full text of the Michigan Credit Services Protection Act is available on the Michigan Legislature's website.